DiSPA: Differential Substructure-Pathway Attention for Drug Response Prediction: Results

-To evaluate whether DiSPA learns transferable drug–pathway representations, we applied the model—trained exclusively on bulk RNA-seq drug response data—to spatial and single-cell transcriptomics datasets without retraining.
-This analysis assesses whether pathway-conditioned drug response patterns learned at the bulk level generalize to higher-resolution spatial and cellular contexts.
+To evaluate whether DiSPA learns transferable drug-pathway representations, we applied the model-trained exclusively on bulk RNA-seq drug response data-to spatial and single-cell transcriptomics datasets without retraining.
+This analysis assesses whether pathway-conditioned drug response patterns learned at the bulk level transfer to higher-resolution spatial and cellular contexts.
 Detailed preprocessing procedures are described in Approach~\ref{sapp:data_preprocessing}.

 We first applied DiSPA to an invasive ductal carcinoma (IDC) spatial transcriptomics dataset \citep{xun2023reconstruction}.
 Predicted drug responses exhibited pronounced spatial heterogeneity across annotated tissue domains, including healthy, surrounding tumor, tumor, and invasive regions, as reflected by the number of drugs with the lowest mean predicted $\ln(IC_{50})$ values in each domain (Figure~\ref{fig:application}a).
 Comparison across domains revealed uneven distributions of sensitive compounds, suggesting domain-specific pharmacological vulnerabilities inferred from spatially resolved expression profiles.